aws-samples/startup-kit-templates/README.md

 go to the Capabilities section just above the button, and be sure you have checked the checkbox acknowledging that IAM resources will be created.

+**[5] Create DevOps resources**: Select the devops.cfn.yml template.
+NOTE:  These resources are meant to be used with the Node.js sample app, but can be modified to work with another app.
+- Pick a relevant stack name.
+- For AppStackName, enter the name of the app stack you created in step [4].

 #### Connecting to Your Instances and Database